 Major companies providing mobile phone services in Israel include Cellcom, HOT, Pelephone and Golan Telecom.
 Each company offers its own packages and deals.
 Expats should be able to find a package that suits their needs.

 There are also pay-as-you-go options, whereby one can load credit onto a SIM card without having to commit to a contract.

 Postal services in Israel

 The Israeli postal service is both efficient and reliable, with many branches throughout the country.
 The post office provides a wide variety of services in addition to mailing letters and packages.
 Post offices in Israel provide services that include banking, currency exchange and Western Union transfers.

 While Hebrew and Arabic are the two official languages in Israel, English is widely used.
 All service providers have an option for English communication, and all large businesses and services have an option for English on their websites.

-Two English newspapers are published in Israel, The Jerusalem Post and Haaretz, both of which are available both online and in print.
+Two English newspapers are published in Israel, The Jerusalem Post and Haaretz, both of which are available online and in print.

 Expat Arrivals is looking for locals to contribute to this guide, and answer forum questions from others planning their move to Israel.
 Please contact us if you'd like to contribute.